Al-Nusra Front: Media

-Relations with al-Qaeda
+Relations with Al-Qaeda

-In early 2015, there were reports that Qatar and other Gulf states were trying to get al-Nusra to split away from al-Qaeda, after which they would support al-Nusra with money.
-Western observers and a Syrian observer considered such a split unlikely, and in March 2015, al-Nusra's leadership denied a break-up or that talks with Qatar had occurred.
+In early 2015, there were reports that Qatar and other Gulf states were trying to get Al-Nusra to split away from Al-Qaeda, after which they would support Al-Nusra with money.
+Western observers and a Syrian observer considered such a split unlikely, and in March 2015, Al-Nusra's leadership denied a break-up or that talks with Qatar had occurred.
 Other Syrian observers considered such a split conceivable or imminent.

-With members of al-Qaeda still enmeshed throughout the group's leadership, it can be considered that al-Qaeda was not "external" to the group.
-After the announcement, numerous senior al-Qaeda members still within the group were targeted by the US in airstrikes.
-The group's leader Abu Mohammad al-Julani, in his first recorded video message, stated its new name would be Jabhat Fatah al-Sham ("Front for the Conquest of the Levant").
-During the renaming announcement in July 2016, al-Julani thanked al-Qaeda leaders Ayman al-Zawahiri and Abu Khayr al-Masri.
-Ahmad Salama Mabruk, an associate of al-Zawahiri, sat alongside al-Julani during the announcement.
+With members of Al-Qaeda still enmeshed throughout the group's leadership, it can be considered that Al-Qaeda was not "external" to the group.
+After the announcement, numerous senior Al-Qaeda members still within the group were targeted by the United States in airstrikes.
+The group's leader Ahmed al-Sharaa, in his first recorded video message, stated its new name would be Jabhat Fatah Al-Sham ("Front for the Conquest of the Levant").
+During the renaming announcement in July 2016, Al-Julani thanked Al-Qaeda leaders Ayman Al-Zawahiri and Abu Khayr Al-Masri.
+Ahmad Salama Mabruk, an associate of Al-Zawahiri, sat alongside Al-Julani during the announcement.

-Despite the group re-branding and announcing no external affiliations, the United States Central Command continued to consider it to be a branch of al-Qaeda and "an organization to be concerned about".
-Al-Jazeera journalist Sharif Nashashibi noted that immediately after the rebranding, both the US and Russia called it "cosmetic" and promised that air strikes would continue" against al-Nusra.
+Despite the group re-branding and announcing no external affiliations, the United States Central Command continued to consider it to be a branch of Al-Qaeda and "an organization to be concerned about".
+Al Jazeera journalist Sharif Nashashibi noted that immediately after the rebranding, both the US and Russia called it "cosmetic" and promised that air strikes would continue" against Al-Nusra.
 Journalist Robin Wright described the rebranding as a "jihadi shell game" and "expedient fiction"—a tactic known as "marbling" by jihadi groups—and that as of December 2016 Al-Qaeda had embedded "two dozen senior personnel" in the group.

 Writing shortly after the rebranding, Nashashibi argued that it might help generate more "regional support", which the group needed in the face of Syrian government and Russian military success.
 Wright wrote that the move was effective with many conservative Sunnis in the region, and that hundreds of them joined its ranks since the rebranding, believing the group to be "less extreme" than the rival Islamic State.

 Al-Qaeda and Khorasan group

-Khorasan, also known as the Khorasan Group, is an alleged group of senior al-Qaeda members who operate in Syria.
-The group has been reported to consist of a small number of fighters who are all on terrorist watchlists, and to co-ordinate with al-Nusra Front.
-Al-Nusra Front leader Abu Mohammad al-Golani denied the existence of this alleged "Khorasan group" in an interview with Al-Jazeera on 28 May 2015.
+Khorasan, also known as the Khorasan Group, is an alleged group of senior Al-Qaeda members who operate in Syria.
+The group has been reported to consist of a small number of fighters who are all on terrorist watchlists, and to co-ordinate with Al-Nusra Front.
+Al-Nusra Front leader Ahmed Al-Sharaa denied the existence of this alleged "Khorasan group" in an interview with Al Jazeera on 28 May 2015.